 - An interest rate that is applied to your balance on a predetermined basis

-- No additional transaction charges, monthly services fees, and penalties
+- No additional transaction charges, monthly service fees, or penalties

 - Minimal monthly balance requirement